dentarg/auth0-blog/_posts/2018-02-26-webpack-4-release-what-is-new.markdown

 ## 6. Zero Config Module Bundler #OCJS

 Before now, an entry point had to be defined inside a `webpack.config.js` file for Webpack to bundle your app.
-However, with Webpack 4, there is no need to define the entry point, it will take `./scr/index.js` as the default.
+However, with Webpack 4, there is no need to define the entry point, it will take `./src/index.js` as the default.

 Furthermore, there's also no need to define the output file, it emits the bundle to `/.dist/main.js`.

-{% include tweet_quote.html quote_text="With Webpack 4, there is no need to define the entry point, it will take `./scr/index.js` as the default." %}
+{% include tweet_quote.html quote_text="Webpack 4 supports zero-config (#0CJS) setups.
+For example, it will use ./src/index.js as the default entry point." %}

 The significance of this slick feature comes to play when spinning up small projects.
 No need for a configuration file.
 Just webpack away!